Louise Moillon: Seventeenth Century Still-Life Artist, An Illustrated Biography

 The book traces Louise's life from the time she was born into a family of artists in 1610.
 Even as a young girl, Louise showed remarkable ability to draw and paint.
 Her father, a well known artist of landscapes, still lifes, and portraits, gave Louise her first lessons.
 He died when she was ten.
 Her mother remarried and again it was to an artist, who became Louise's second teacher.
 She sold her first painting when she was 19.

-The book's value is considerable enhanced by 13 outstanding full-colored reproductions of her paintings and one black and white.
+The book's value is considerably enhanced with 13 outstanding full-colored reproductions of her paintings and one black and white.

 Mrs. Sowa, a native of Kentucky, attended Indiana University and Dominican University in River Forest, Illinois.
-She is a patron of the arts and long-time member of The Art Institute of Chicago.
+She was a patron of the arts and long-time member of The Art Institute of Chicago.

 The special just reduced price for this beautiful book is now $10 plus $2 shipping and handling per copy.